ArianAmani/arianamani.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Arian Amani is a machine learning scientist at AI VIVO and a data scientist/research collaborator at the Wellcome Sanger Institute, working at the intersection of computational biology and drug discovery, developing deep generative and foundation models for molecules and cells.
-Experienced with molecule generation and single-cell perturbation modeling (VAEs, Diffusions, Transformers, GNNs, FlowMatchings), and representation learning for biological and chemical systems.
-Passionate about building AI methods that accelerate target discovery and therapeutic design.
-He is a student at the Sapienza University of Rome, and a research assistant at the [Lotfollahi Group](https://www.sanger.ac.uk/group/lotfollahi-group/), working on applications of machine learning, in various areas of life sciences, most importantly single-cell genomics and drug discovery.
+I am a Machine Learning Scientist at AI VIVO and a Data Scientist at the Wellcome Sanger Institute.
+My work is at the intersection of computational biology and drug discovery, where I develop deep generative and foundation models for molecules and cells.
+I specialize in molecule generation and single-cell perturbation modeling using advanced techniques like VAEs, Diffusions, Transformers, and Flow Matchings.
+I'm passionate about building AI methods that accelerate target discovery and therapeutic design.
 {style="text-align: justify;"}